-The Best Teas for Sleep 2021Updated on January 19, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+The Best Teas for Sleep 2021Updated on January 18, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 Part of an effective routine of sleep hygiene is finding a way to relax and help ease your mind and body into a sleepier state.
 This can make it much easier to simply close your eyes and drift off to sleep when it’s time to actually get into bed.
 While there are many strategies for doing this, one of the most popular is drinking tea.